pjv/nostrtium/readme.txt

 == Description ==

-WP Nostr lets you post from WordPress to Nostr.
+Nostrtium lets you post from WordPress to Nostr.

 This initial version just implements basic nostr settings (private key, relays) and provides a metabox in the WordPress Post editing page which is pre-populated with the Post Excerpt and a link to the Post and lets you post the content of that metabox to your configured relays.